Hello Edinburgh Class,

 We hope you’re well, happy and managing to do a range of things at home to keep yourself busy and entertained.

-Our new class text for the first part of the Spring Term is The Three Billy Goats Gruff.
+Our new class text for the second part of the Spring Term is The Elves and the Shoemaker.
 Don’t worry if you don’t have the story at home, there are various versions online.

 Work ideas relating to the class story will be emailed out weekly to each family.
 Activities will cover various areas of the curriculum.
 All activities are just suggestions, so please feel free to pick and choose the bits and pieces which interest your child the most.

-Finally, the ‘Evidence for Learning’ platform will be used to post videos and weekly challenges for everyone to enjoy.
-If you can, it would be great if you could upload pictures and comments in relation to your child’s learning at home.
+Finally, the Castle YouTube channel and ‘Evidence for Learning’ platform will be used to post videos for everyone to enjoy.
+If you can, it would be great if you could upload (onto Evidence for Learning) pictures and comments in relation to your child’s learning at home.

 As always, if you require any additional resources, sheets to print out or any other activity ideas, please don’t hesitate to let us know.